rosette-api-community/compare-vocabulary/README.md

 	(compare-vocabulary) $ jupyter notebook visualize.ipynb

-You can add to/replace the data directories of plain-text files in the [`data`](https://github.com/zyocum/compare-vocabulary/tree/master/data) directory.
-(Some corpora of poems by several famous poets are provided as examples.)
+Some corpora of poems by several famous poets are provided as examples in [`data`](https://github.com/zyocum/compare-vocabulary/tree/master/data).
+If you'd like to analyze your own data, you can add to/replace those subdirectories with directories of your own plain-text files.

 ## Setup